segmentio/segment-docs/src/_includes/content/functions/runtime.md

 ##### Caching

-Basic cache storage is available via the `cache` object, which has the following methods defined:
+Basic cache storage is available through the `cache` object, which has the following methods defined:

 - `cache.load(key: string, ttl: number, fn: async () => any): Promise<any>`
   - Obtains a cached value for the provided `key`, invoking the callback if the value is missing or has expired.
 The `ttl` is the maximum duration in milliseconds the value can be cached.
 If omitted or set to `-1`, the value will have no expiry.